quarkly/community-kit/preview/docs/Popup.md

 Add the component to the page and check how it works in the preview mode.

+### Manage state from your component

+You can get the state of the Popup component and methods to update it in its child component.

+You have access to the isOpen variable as well as to the openPopup and closePopup methods to open and close the Popup.

+To do this:

+1. import a context object from the component:

+    `import { PopupContext } from './QuarklycommunityKitPopup';`

+2. Get the value of the imported context:

+    `const context = useContext(PopupContext);`

+3. use the values and methods in your component:

+    `<Button onClick={context.closePopup} />`

 ## 🧩 Components and Props

 ### In the interface